 Years ago, I was quoted in Newsweek as having said, "If you can't get by on the wise 4 percent withdrawal rate [from your retirement nest egg], you should have a serious talk with yourself and your spouse about your priorities, trade-offs and aspirations."
-While it's certainly nice being mentioned in a national magazine, the material I contributed to the article had nothing to do with withdrawal rates from retirement portfolios, and financial planning rules of thumb are next to useless.
+While it's certainly nice being mentioned in a national publication, the material I contributed to the article had nothing to do with withdrawal rates from retirement portfolios.
+And financial planning rules of thumb are next to useless.

 Doing retirement projections properly requires taking into account a wide variety of both quantitative and qualitative inputs.
 What's your vision of an ideal retirement?
 Will you work part-time?
 What's your health history?
 Do you have pensions?
 Will your employer contribute to retirement medical expenses?
 Would you like to leave a bequest or pay for your grandkids' education?
 What about a reverse mortgage or long-term care insurance? and on and on.
 We find that it typically takes a lengthy discussion just to cover all these bases before the calculation process even starts.

 The question we seek to answer for our retirement planning clients is: what probability do you have of successfully funding your retirement given a variety of assumptions and scenarios?
-Other researchers/writers/advisors approach the retirement planning problem from another angle: what annual withdrawal rate from a retirement nest egg is sustainable over a given, say 30-year, retirement?
+Other researchers / writers / advisors approach the retirement planning problem from another angle: what annual withdrawal rate from a retirement nest egg is sustainable over a given, say 30-year, retirement?
 While 4% is frequently offered as a rule of thumb in this case, there is research to suggest that 6% or even higher is realistic.
 On the other hand, given that we may well be in a low-return market environment moving forward, 4% may be a stretch.
-Regardless, we prefer to tailor a given nest egg to a desired retirement lifestyle rather than crimp a standard of living to match pre-ordained retirement assets.
+Regardless, slavishly sticking to a portfolio withdrawal rate can lead to suboptimal financial decisions.
+We prefer to tailor a given nest egg to a desired retirement lifestyle rather than crimp a standard of living to match pre-ordained retirement assets.